Easy Ways to Move More and Sit Less

-These little practices make a difference in your daily calorie expenditure, which will have an effect on your waistline.
+These little activities make a difference.
+In your daily calorie expenditure, and your risk of an early death.
 I’m not saying you don’t need exercise, but don’t overlook the benefit of being fidgety!
-Fitbit or even a simple pedometer can help greatly with this, especially for those who are numbers oriented.
+A Fitbit, or even simple pedometer can help greatly with this, especially for those who are numbers oriented.

-The more you move the better, and perhaps not looking for ways to “exercise”, but ways to “be active” will make it easier to incorporate movement in your daily life.
+The more you move the better.
+Perhaps, not looking for ways to “exercise”, but ways to “be active”, will make it easier to incorporate movement in your daily life.
 Plus, you’ll end up with a cleaner house.

 Here are some ways to up your N.E.A.T factor: